tessakruger/students-teachers/README.md

 Students need teachers.
 So let's introduce teachers to the app.

 Create a `Teacher` model that extends `ActiveRecord::Base`.
 This model should be created in its own Ruby file and in the right folder (`app/models`).
+Then you'll need to require it in `app_config.rb` so that it's available to the other files in the project.

 You'll also need to create (`touch`) a new migration file in `db/migrate` to create the teachers table.